EXERCISE

 When the intermolecular force is very weak or negligible,

-intermolecular space is far more than the liquids and the molecules
+intermolecular space is far more than the liquids and the

 are free to and fro anywhere, matter exist as gas.